-in tax credits.
-(The credit can be carried back one year or In 1976, Congress created the Federal Historic Rehabilitation forward up to 20 years, though they must be taken over a Tax Credit (often called the "HTC") to rebalance support minimum period of five years.) for historic buildings in the federal tax code.
-In doing so, Congress recognized the importance of historic buildings in creating tangible links with the past, giving a community Eligibility Facts a sense of identity, stability, and orientation-and they also created one of the most successful programs for investing in local communities and their revitalization.
-As of 2020, the Administrator(s): Joint administration by Federal Historic Tax Credit has been revenue positive since the National Park Service and IRS; reviewed in its inception, generating more than \$53 billion in federal, Washington State by the Department of Archaeology state, and local tax revenue, creating more than 2.8 million and Historic Preservation (DAHP) local jobs, and preserving more than 45,000 buildings nationwide.
-Since then, other types of government Where: Statewide incentives for historic preservation have followed at the When: Continuous state and local level.
+In 1976, Congress created the Federal Historic Rehabilitation Tax Credit (often called the "HTC") to rebalance support for historic buildings in the federal tax code.
+In doing so, Congress recognized the importance of historic buildings in creating tangible links with the past, giving a community a sense of identity, stability, and orientation-and they also created one of the most successful programs for investing in local communities and their revitalization.
+As of 2020, the Federal Historic Tax Credit has been revenue positive since its inception, generating more than \$53 billion in federal, state, and local tax revenue, creating more than 2.8 million local jobs, and preserving more than 45,000 buildings nationwide.3 Since then, other types of government incentives for historic preservation have followed at the state and local level.